chaarlottte/chaarlottte/README.md

 <!--![Visitors](https://komarev.com/ghpvc/?username=chaarlottte&color=F5A9B8)-->
 ![Visitors](https://visitcount.itsvg.in/api?id=chaarlottte&icon=7&color=6)

-I'm a software engineer with over 7 years of experience.
+I'm a software engineer with over 8 years of experience.

 ### Some of my skills include:
-- Programming languages such as Kotlin, Java, Python, JavaScript, and a few others
+- Programming languages such as Kotlin, Java, Python, JS/TS, and a few others
 - Artificial intelligence and machine learning
 - Backend development and engineering
 - Cybersecurity (threat analysis, reverse engineering, and penetration testing)